Microbial Interactions 2024 | December 12-13, 2024 | Rome, Italy

 Related Microbiology Societies

 The host-pathogen interaction is defined as how microbes or viruses sustain themselves within host organisms on a molecular, cellular, organismal or population level.
 This term is most commonly used to refer to disease-causing microorganisms although they may not cause illness in all hosts.
 Because of this, the definition has been expanded to how known pathogens survive within their host, whether they cause disease or not.
 On the molecular and cellular level, microbes can infect the host and divide rapidly, causing disease by being there and causing a homeostatic imbalance in the body, or by secreting toxins which cause symptoms to appear.
-Viruses can also infect the host with virulent DNA, which can affect normal cell processes (transcription, translation, etc.), protein folding, or evading the immune response.
+Viruses can also infect the host with virulent DNA, which can affect normal cell processes (transcription, translation, etc.), protein folding, or evading the immune response,Host-Pathogen Interaction along with organic manure in solving stressed agriculture problems.
+Beneficial microbes associated with plants are known to stimulate plant growth and enhance plant resistance to biotic (diseases) and abiotic (salinity, drought, pollutions, etc.) stresses.

 Related Microbiology Societies